michelle-e-golden/okamifansiteproject/README.md

 Final project created for Web Development course at CCAC.

-# Utilizes
+## Utilizes

-HTML
+- HTML
-CSS
+- CSS
-Bootstrap
+- Bootstrap

+## Usage

+Basic fansite project that Details the main characters, weapons and locations.